'a profound reverence for life'

 The story of the town of Wittenoom in Western Australia demonstrates the value 'prevention' as well as the overarching value of 'knowledge'.
 During the 1940s, 50s and 60s, Wittenoom was Australia's only supplier of blue asbestos and eventually became known as the site of Australia's greatest industrial disaster.
 It wasn't until 1966 that the mine was closed due to growing health concerns from asbestos mining in the area.

 Our growing knowledge of the hazards of asbestos from Australian and global research and experience has led to a multitude of legislative changes, a much wider understanding of the dangers within the community, and a shift in the use of the product in the building industry generally.
 Despite this, however, there are still individuals being affected as a result of the long gestation period for illness to present itself.

 Everyone has the right to have a say about issues that affect their health and safety at work.
 Workplaces where employees are able to have a say about work health and safety are safer and better able to control risks.

-Adequate worker representation is important across all industries.
-The small coal mining town of Moura in Central Queensland was identified as demonstrating the need for effective worker representation.
-There have been three major disasters that have occurred on the mining site since 1975 with dozens killed as a result.
+Adequate and effective worker representation is important across all industries.
+A strong demonstration of this is the small coal mining town of Moura in Central Queensland.
+There have been 3 major disasters that have occurred on the mining site since 1975, with dozens killed as a result.
 All the disasters occurred when the site operated as an underground mine.
 After 1994, underground mining ceased and the area was operated as an open-cut mine.

 Giving workers on site a voice to alert management of possible dangers has led to significant improvements and the introduction of safeguards in work health and safety.